 Licenses and Certifications:

-- ➤ Possession of, or ability to obtain, a valid California Driver's License by time of appointment and a satisfactory driving record. - > Possession of a P.O.S.T certificate is desirable.
+- Possession of, or ability to obtain, a valid California Driver's License by time of appointment and a satisfactory driving record. - Possession of a P.O.S.T.
+Basic, Intermediate, or Advanced Law Enforcement Certificate is desirable.

 PHYSICAL DEMANDS